Spanish PM faces defeat in no-confidence motion - Journal du Cameroun

 – ‘Party is over’ –

-Earlier on Thursday, Socialist leader Pedro Sanchez demanded Rajoy step down, arguing he had lost credibility after the court ruling, the latest in a string of graft scandals affecting the PP.
+Earlier on Thursday, Socialist leader Pedro Sanchez demanded Rajoy step down, arguing he had lost credibility after the court ruling, though the PP’s number two Maria Dolores de Cospedal later ruled out his resignation before the vote.

-“Resign, Mr Rajoy, your time is up.
-Resign and this no-confidence motion ends here, today and now,” he said during the debate in parliament.

-“Your isolation, Mr. Rajoy, is the epitaph of a political period, yours, which is over,” the 46-year-old former economics professor added.
+“Your isolation, Mr. Rajoy, is the epitaph of a political period, yours, which is over,” the 46-year-old former economics professor said in parliament.

 The PNV, which governs the northern Basque Country with the Socialists, gave Rajoy the crucial backing he needed to pass the budget earlier this month.